jubeenshah/jubeenshah.github.io/index.md

 ---

-I am Cybersecurity professional with 3 yrs of experience in EDR, cloud, and app security.
+I am Cybersecurity professional with 4 yrs of experience in EDR, cloud, and application security.
 Skilled in strategic implementation, policy development, and threat and vulnerability management.
 Passionate about innovation, problem-solving, and continuous learning.
 Aiming to leverage my diverse skill set for impactful tech solutions.

 [#tryingharder](/education/certificates/2023/02/17/offsec-osda.html) each day to be a little more thoughtful, and a little more vigilant, while finding a balance and helping out.